-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period e OR nded June 30, 2015 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file num aber 001-37386 SS DRTATION STRUCTURE FORTRESS TRANSPORTATION AND INI (Exact name of registrant as , Delaware 32-0434238 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 1345 Avenue of the Americas, 46th Floor, New York, NY 10105 (Address of principal executive offices) (Zip Code) (Registrant's telephone number, inclu ding area code) (212) 798-6100 (Former name, former address if changed since Indicate by check mark whether the registrant (1) has filed all reports required to be filed by 12 months (or for such shorter period that the registrant was required to file such reports), a No \Box Indicate by check mark whether the registrant has submitted electronically and posted on it posted pursuant to Rule 405 of Regulation S-T ($\S 232.405$ of this chapter) during the precede and post such files).
-Yes \square No \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 1 0 1 Large accelerated filer \Box Accelerated filer \square Non-accelerated filer \square Smaller reporting company \square Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+For the quarterly period ended September 30, 2015 OR \square TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIE S EXCHANGE ACT OF 1934 For the transition period from to Commission file number 001-37386 FORTRESS TRANSPORTATION & INFRASTRUCTURE FORTRESS TRANSPORTATION AND INFRASTRUCTURE INVES (Exact name of registrant as specified in its charter) STORS LLC Delaware 32-0434238 (State or other jurisdiction of incorporation or organization) (I I.R.S.
+Employer Identification No.) 1345 Avenue of the Americas, 46th Floor, New York, NY 10105 (Address of principal executive offices) (Zip Code) (Registrant's telephone number, including area code) (212) 798-6 2100 (Former name, former address and former fiscal year, if changed since last report) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to so \square Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, posted pursuant to Rule 405 of Regulation S-T (\S 232.405 of this chapter) during the preceding 12 months (or for such and post such files).
+Yes \square No \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Chec Large accelerated filer Accelerated filer □ Large accelerated filer \square Accelerated filer

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
 Yes \square No \square

-There were 75,718,183 common shares representing limited liability company interests outstanding at August 12, 2015.
+There were 75,718,183 common shares representing limited liability company interests outstanding at November 4, 2015.